Cap-go/capacitor-social-login/docs/setup_google.md

 - A Google account

-Please note, that unlike the Apple guide, this guide will NOT help you setup backend.
-Please use the `getAuthorizationCode` function to get the `JWT` and send it to your server.

 ### General setup

 This step is required regardless of which the platform you decide to use.
 In this part, you will setup the login screen displayed by Google.